On June 12, 2016, I woke up and checked my phone like any normal morning. Browsing Facebook, I saw multiple people posting the same story:

 They felt feelings of fear and confusion over their sexualities: what it meant for their future and how they would reconcile it with their faith or grow into society.
 They may have been bullied and cast out; they may have felt isolated and lonely.

-Like Tony wrote, the victims may not have been accepted by their churches, and places like PULSE were some of the only ones they could find love and community.
+Like my friend wrote, the victims may not have been accepted by their churches, and places like PULSE were some of the only ones they could find love and community.

 PULSE parallels how places like YOB and Revoice have become refuges of love and community for me.